-More formally, slack-fill is the difference between the actual capacity of a container and the volume of product contained therein.
-Nonfunctional slack-fill is the empty space in a package that is filled to less than its capacity for reasons other than the six specific categories listed in our previous blog post.
-There are cases where non-functional slack-fill exists, but the brand has made good effort to accurately depict the product on the package.
-And then there are those cases of marginal slack-fill where brands may have inadvertently used packaging or print to veil the difference in volume, resulting in a lawsuit.
-Yes, you read that correctly.
-Lawsuit.
-In case you haven’t heard, consumers sue because they’re not getting enough bang for their buck.
+More formally, slack-fill is the difference between the actual capacity of a container and the volume of product contained inside it.
+Nonfunctional slack-fill is the empty space in a package that isn’t filled to its capacity for reasons other than the six specific categories listed in our previous blog post.
+There are cases where nonfunctional slack-fill exists, but brands have made a good effort to accurately depict the product on the package.
+Ultimately, brands are doing a better job telling you, “what you see is what you get.”

 Strumlauf v.
 Starbucks Corp.: In January 2018, a California judge found that “a reasonable consumer would not be misled into believing that foam does not count toward some portion of the volume of their [Starbucks] Latte.”

 Wurtzburger v.
 Kentucky Fried Chicken: The plaintiff, a New York State resident, alleged that the defendant engaged in a national and local advertising campaign that misled consumers into believing the Defendant’s food packaging—buckets of chicken—are filled to the rim.

 Ebner v.
 Fresh, Inc: The complaint was that the screw function of the “Sugar” lip balm tube keeps the consumer from using the remaining balm, therefore, the quantity of products listed on the package is false because the last bit is unusable.